Saranga99/data-science-projects/daily-projects/car_price_prediction/Readme.md

 ## There are id and 12 characteristics of cars and the price.

-Id - Car's id
+1.Id - Car's id
-Name - The brand and model of the car.
+2.Name - The brand and model of the car.
 Location - The location in which the car is being sold or is available for purchase.
 Year - The year or edition of the model.
 Kilometers_Driven - The total kilometers are driven in the car by the previous owner(s) in KM.